Frequently asked questions by international applicants about Master's programmes taught in English at the University of Stavanger

 Application Procedure

-All prospective students must apply by submitting an online application on Søknadsweb.
+All prospective students must apply by following the instructions in our application guide.

-A Norwegian residence permit or citizenship does NOT automatically entitle you to apply as a local applicant.
-Please read the application categories and deadlines carefully before you apply.
+We differ between international and local applicants depending on your citizenship, language skills and educational background.
+A Norwegian residence permit does NOT automatically entitle you to apply as a local applicant.

 Yes.
 Final year undergraduate students can apply for a Master's degree at UiS.
-Please follow the instructions on how to apply if you have not graduated yet.
+Please follow the instructions on how to apply if you have not yet graduated.

 Log into Søknadsweb to check your application status.

-You can only apply for one master's programme.
-You are not allowed to create more than one user profile on Søknadsweb.
+You are not allowed to create more than one user profile in Søknadsweb.
 If you create more than one user profile, all applications will be deleted and your application will be rejected.

 No, unfortunately we do not have the capacity to assess your eligibility for admission to the Master's study programme you want to apply to.
 We encourage all prospective students to apply if they believe they fulfill the admission requirements.

 No, it is not required.
-If you already have Norwegian Directorate for Higher Education and Skills(HK-dir)'s general recognition of foreign higher education, please upload the documents in your application.
+However, if you already have Norwegian Directorate for Higher Education and Skills(HK-dir)'s general recognition of foreign higher education, please upload the documents in your application.

 Academic Requirements

-A minimum grade average equivalent to a Norwegian 'C' (according to the ECTS grading scale) in your Bachelor's degree.
+A minimum grade average equivalent to a Norwegian 'C' (according to the ECTS grading scale) in your Bachelor's degree is required for admission to a Master's programme at UiS.
 A Norwegian C is described as a good grade, generally comparable to an American B and a Second Class Upper Division in the British system.

 For more information on grade requirements, please visit Academic Requirements.
-Detailed information about the minimum grade average for each country is available on the country List
+Detailed information about the minimum grade average for each country is available in the Country List.

 Please note, exceptions may apply as some Master's study programmes have specific grade requirements.